Spades Rules

 Whiz

-- Players must bid exactly the number of spades in their hand
+Players must bid exactly the number of spades in their hand.
+This removes some guesswork and changes how the bidding phase feels.

 Summary of Spades rules